covanalytics/covdataplot/README.md

 -   **save_width** is the width in inches for the saved graphics plot.
 -   **save_height** is the height in inches for the saved graphics plot.

-The example below builds on the previous example and adds a City logo

 ``` r
 covdata_plot <<- function(plot, logo = c("cov.seal.blue", "cov.seal.white", "cov.logo.blue",